Scholars in Diagnostic Excellence

 The National Academy of Medicine (NAM) Scholars in Diagnostic Excellence is a collaborative program designed to develop a cadre of leaders who can drive implementation of national strategies to raise awareness of diagnosis in medicine, support diagnostic excellence, and reduce diagnostic errors.

-Now in its fourth year, NAM Scholars have presented at national meetings, received academic promotions, and other grants in diagnostic quality and safety.
+Now in its fifth year, NAM Scholars have presented at national meetings, received academic promotions, and other grants in diagnostic quality and safety.

 2026 Call for Applications

-The Call for Applications for the 2026-2027 class of NAM Scholars will open in Janaury of 2026.
-Applications will be due in March of 2026.
+The Call for Applications for the 2026-2027 class of NAM Scholars will open January 5, 2026.
+Applications will be due in March 2, 2026.
 Other key dates for prospective applicants are listed below.

 Learn more and apply